DeMaCS-UNICAL/BrainyBot/README.md

     curl http://<PHone-IP>:5432/?name=requestimage --output screen.png

 You can find a pre-built apk for the ScreenshotServer in the ScreenshotServer folder.
 Just push it to PH, install it and start the server.
-Take note of <PHone-IP>.
+Take note of the value of PHone-IP.

 ## Tapsterbot